mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

   * **AWS CodeBuild** - CI tool that compiles code, runs test, and produces deployable software packages.
   * **AWS CodePipeline** - Continuous delivery tool for building build/deployment pipelines.

+# Architecture Principles

+## Well-Architected Framework

+The AWS Well-Architected Framework is designed to help you understand pros and cons to decisions about building systems in the cloud.

+Six Pillars

+  * **Operational Excellence** - This pillar focuses on running and monitoring systems, and continually improving processes/procedures.
+  * **Security** - Focus on protecting information and systems.
+  * **Reliability** - Focus on workloads performing their intended functions, and the ability to recover quickly from failures.
+  * **Performance Efficiency** - Streamlined allocation of resources.
+Selecting resource types and sizes optimized for workload requirements.
+  * **Cost Optimization** - Focuses on avoiding unnecessary costs.
+  * **Sustainability**  - Focuses on minimizing the environmental impact of running services.

 # Compute Services

 ## Elastic Compute Cloud (EC2)